Overview of Amputations

 Injury and Disease-Related Amputations

-In some cases severe injuries or disease can damage parts of the body to
+In some cases, severe injuries or disease can damage parts of the body

 part.
 The problem is that when human tissue dies, infection can set in,

 thus causing life-threatening conditions such as gangrene.
 The infection

 site provides a friendly environment for the dangerous bacteria to spread